 So instead of the relics of Saint Genevieve, it became home to many famous French revolutionaries like Voltaire and Rousseau.
 Like its much older counterpart in Rome, Italy, it then began to greet names like Victor Hugo, and Marie Curie, becoming a mausoleum and a monument to much of French history and culture.

-There is still a painting of Saint Genevieve in the Panthéon of Paris, but most of its sculptures and tombs are dedicated to more recent writers, revolutionaries, inventors, and thinkers of the French republic.
+There is still a painting of Saint Genevieve in the Panthéon, and a church dedicated to her is just footsteps away.
+But most of the Pantheon’s sculptures and tombs are dedicated to more recent writers, revolutionaries, inventors, and thinkers of the French republic.

 Indeed today, the Pantheon is considered to be the: